-Council's social media accounts are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
+The Council's social media accounts will also not follow any candidates and are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
 This also applies to all social media accounts owned by council-controlled organisations.